Etihad makes 1st known commercial flight between UAE, Israel

 “Etihad Airways operated a dedicated humanitarian cargo flight from Abu Dhabi to Tel Aviv on 19 May to provide medical supplies to the Palestinians,” the airline told The Associated Press.
 “The flight had no passengers on board.”

-Emirati government officials did not respond to multiple requests for comment.
 In the past, private and diplomatic planes often had to travel to a third country before heading onto Israel.

+The UAE’s state-run WAM news agency later issued a statement saying it delivered 14 tons of protective gear, medical items and ventilators “to curb the spread of COVID-19 pandemic and its impact in the occupied Palestinian territory.”
+It did not acknowledge the flight nor its significance.

 The Israel Airports Authority confirmed the cargo flight would be landing at Ben Gurion on Tuesday evening.

-An Israeli official said the flight would be delivering humanitarian aid provided by the UAE to the Palestinians through the World Food Program, and that the cargo flight was coordinated with the Israeli government.
+An Israeli official said the flight would be delivering humanitarian aid provided by the UAE to the Palestinians and that the cargo flight was coordinated with the Israeli government.
 The official spoke on condition of anonymity due to the sensitivity of the subject.

 The UAE, a federation of seven sheikhdoms, was only founded in 1971 and had no significant history with Jews.
 While still not acknowledging Israel diplomatically, Emirati officials have allowed Israeli officials to visit and the Israeli national anthem was played after an athlete won gold in an Abu Dhabi judo tournament.